“Vision without execution is hallucination.”

 It’s worth noting that increasing the frequency of these reviews has had an amazing impact on the pace at which we’re achieving our One & Dones and our Quarterly Objectives.
 In the past, our Touch Points ranged from weekly to quarterly.
 Without a doubt, weekly provides more value.

 Touch Points are just as much about celebrating the week’s victories as they are about holding each other accountable and helping one another to achieve our objectives.
-Keep the them positive and remember the little victories!
+Keep them positive and remember the little victories!

 We’ll discuss in the next blog what happens at the end of a quarter.
 Ready to start executing your plans?
 We’re here to help you take that first leap.
 No expectation or obligation, reach out anytime!